 Lutheranism | God unconditionally elects people to salvation.
 Election isn’t based on God’s foresight of who would choose Him.
 Lutheranism doesn’t believe in reprobation (i.e double predestination); meaning, God doesn’t choose not to save certain people. |

 Calvinism | God unconditionally elects people to salvation and passes over others.
 Election isn’t based on God’s foresight of who would choose Him.
-Calvinism believes reprobation; meaning, God chooses not to save certain people.* |
+Calvinism believes in reprobation, meaning God chooses not to save certain people.* |

-Arminianism | God conditionally elects people to salvation based on foreseeing that they would respond to the Gospel and remain committed to Him.
+Arminianism | God conditionally elects people to salvation comes from foreseeing that they would respond to the Gospel and remain committed to Him.
 Arminianism doesn’t believe in reprobation. |

 * Calvin writes, “We assert that by an eternal and immutable counsel, God has once for all determined both whom he would admit to salvation and whom he would condemn to destruction” (Institutes 3.21.7).
 [3]

-Was Luther a Calvinist?
+Was Martin Luther a Calvinist?

 What is the challenge of understanding predestination in Lutheranism?
-Many Lutherans — not just non-Lutherans — acknowledge that sometimes Luther himself, certain historic Lutheran confessions, and modern Lutheran theologies, have different positions on predestination.
-One Lutheran write states,
+Many Lutherans — not just non-Lutherans — acknowledge that sometimes Luther himself, certain historic Lutheran confessions, and modern Lutheran teachings have different positions on predestination.

-“It must be noted that Luther’s opinions are not necessarily the opinions of his spiritual descendants.”
+One Lutheran write states, “It must be noted that Luther’s opinions are not necessarily the opinions of his spiritual descendants.”
 [2]

-The fact is, not even Lutheran pastors and theologians agree on what Luther himself believed about it.
+The fact is, not even Lutheran pastors and theologians agree with what Luther himself believed about it.
 Some suggest his book Bondage of the Will argues for predestination in a way that many Reformed thinkers do.
 One Reformed theologian writes, “Luther affirmed both election and reprobation in the strongest terms.”
 [4] (Also see What Bible Translation Do Lutherans Use?)

 Others point to sermons he gave in which he argues against the Reformed idea of the concept.
-For example, in a sermon on Genesis, Luther said,

-“I hear that here and there among the nobles and persons of importance vicious statements are being spread abroad concerning predestination or God’s foreknowledge.
+For example, in a sermon on Genesis, Luther said, “I hear that here and there among the nobles and persons of importance vicious statements are being spread abroad concerning predestination or God’s foreknowledge.
 For this is what they say: ‘If I am predestined, I shall be saved, whether I do good or evil.
-If I am not predestined, I shall be condemned regardless of my works.’ . . .
+If I am not predestined, I shall be condemned regardless of my works…”

-If the statements are true, as they, of course, think, then the incarnation of the Son of God, His suffering and resurrection, and all that He did for the salvation of the world are done away with completely.
+Luther continues, “If the statements are true, as they, of course, think, then the incarnation of the Son of God, His suffering and resurrection, and all that He did for the salvation of the world are done away with completely.
 What will the prophets and all Holy Scripture help?
 What will the sacraments help?”
 [2]

-Disagreements among Lutherans
+Disagreements Among Lutherans

 Whether modern Lutheran theologies, historic Lutheran confessions, and Luther himself agreed or disagreed about predestination is a matter of debate.
 Some believe they teach differently.
 Others say they emphasize different aspects.
 (Also see What Do Lutherans Believe About Mary?)

-Modern Lutheran views on predestination
+Modern Lutheran Views on Predestination

-“We are willing to accept the seeming paradox, that an almighty God who predestines believers to be saved and who earnestly desires the salvation of all nevertheless will see some not saved.”
+One writer states, “We are willing to accept the seeming paradox, that an almighty God who predestines believers to be saved and who earnestly desires the salvation of all nevertheless will see some not saved.”
 [2]

 For many people, the challenge of understanding the Lutheran doctrine of predestination is threefold: